noctuelles/42-rainfall/level1/ressources/README.md

 In this level, we are greeted with a 32-bit ELF *static* executable binary with symbols not stripped.

-Static analysis using `objdump` reveals that there is a strange `run` function :
+Static analysis using `objdump` reveals that there is a `run` function :

 ```text
 08048444 <run>: